meatpiHQ/wican-fw/README.md

 WiCAN-USB can also be used as a USB-to-CAN adapter when Wi-Fi connectivity is not available or when a hardwired connection is needed.

-# WiCAN Implementation
+# WiCAN-USB as a USB-to-CAN adapter

 Traditional USB-to-CAN connectors are often expensive and do not always offer optimal efficiency.
 In contrast, the ESP32-based WiCAN presents a readily available and cost-effective solution, making it an excellent choice for low-frequency CAN bus applications and providing great value for its cost.

 Although WiCAN performs well for low-frequency data transmission, it may not be suitable for all frequency ranges.
 Nonetheless, it excels in many applications, particularly those with less demanding data rates.

-Integrating WiCAN into your setup is straightforward and economical, requiring only basic cables and jumpers.
+Integrating WiCAN into your setup is straightforward and economical, requiring either customised shields for your ESP-32 module or merely jumper wires.
 With minimal expense, you can significantly enhance your system's capabilities.

 ## Code Customization
 ## Setup Guide